hsugawa8651/jupyter_to_scrapbox_gem/README.md

 ## Usage

+The input file is jupyter notebook (file extension = .ipynb)

+Invoke this tool by:
     $ bundle exec jupyter_to_scrapbox convert FILE > scrapbox.json

-Follow the instruction of scrapbox's "import pages" tool at the url:
+To import to scrapbox, follow the instruction of "import pages" tool of "scrapbox" at the url:
     https://scrapbox.io/help/インポート・エクスポートする
 Specify the scrapbox.json file created by this tool.

 ## Development